dfelinto/blender-manual/manual/interface/controls/templates/color_ramp.rst

 Active Color Stop
    Index of the active color stop (shown as a dashed line).
-   Allows you to change the active color when colors may be too close to easily select with the cursor.
+   Offers an alternative way of selecting a stop in case it's so close to others that it's hard to select it directly.

 .. _bpy.types.ColorRampElement.position:

 Position
-   This slider controls the positioning of the selected color stop in the range.
+   This slider controls the position of the selected color stop in the range.

 .. _bpy.types.ColorRampElement.color:

 Color
-   Opens a color picker for the user to specify color and Alpha for the selected color stop.
+   A :doc:`color field </interface/controls/buttons/fields>` where you can specify the color and alpha of the selected stop.
-   When a color is using Alpha, the color field is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.

 Shortcuts
 ---------

-- :kbd:`LMB` (drag) moves colors.
+- :kbd:`LMB` (drag) moves color stops.
-- :kbd:`Ctrl-LMB` (click) adds a new control point.
+- :kbd:`Ctrl-LMB` (click) adds a new color stop.